 Boise has been composting since June 2017, and the program has been an overwhelming success.
-Since the launch, we have collected over 40,000 tons of compostable material!
-Completed compost is available at our pick-up site at the Idaho Botanical Garden.
+Since the launch, we have collected over 70,000 tons of compostable material!
+Completed compost is available at our pick-up sites at the Idaho Botanical Garden and Joplin Rd.
 Residents can pick-up two cubic yards per year for free.

-- Curbside compost collection is weekly and unlimited.
+- Curbside compost collection is weekly.
 Place any overflow compost in paper bags next to your cart

 - No plastic please!
 Put your compost in paper bags or loose in the cart

 - Double check your yard waste for dog toys, such as balls and frisbees

 - Just because something says 'compostable' does not mean it can go in your compost cart.
 Compostable bags and trays are made to break down in a landfill and cannot be processed at our facility.

 Watch the video below for a quick overview.

 Christmas trees can be composted!
 There is no time limit for setting your tree out for collection.

 Cut your tree into 4’ segments or less and put as much of the tree as you can inside your compost cart.
 Set any additional segments out in bundles of less than 4’ in length and less than 60 lbs in weight out next to your compost cart for collection.